ilia-p/11_duplicates/README.md

 # Anti-Duplicator

-[The script explore a directory and returns duplicate fileы with their path]
+[The script explore a directory and returns duplicate files with their path]

 # Project Goals